RyanLilleyman/supreme-journey/README.md

 ## About SAFMEDS

 SAFMEDS is a humble flashcard application.
-I built this project with the help of several technologies as part of a school intro web development class.
 Its use is intended for research and general knowledge building.

+I built this project with the help of several technologies as part of a university intro web development class.
 It was initially built with HTML 5, CSS, Javascript, and Php.
 It was ported over to the Laravel framework for server-side rendering and other capabilities.